The Girl in the Fireplace: Plot

-The Tenth Doctor, Rose, and Mickey explore a derelict spaceship in the 51st century.
-The Doctor looks through a time window, a doorway to another place in space and time, which is shaped like a French fireplace.
-He sees a young girl called Reinette on the other side of the fireplace who is in 18th-century Paris.
-The Doctor steps through the time window to find that months have passed.
-He discovers a clockwork service android disguised in 18th-century clothing hiding in Reinette's bedroom, and saves Reinette from it.
-Returning to Reinette's bedroom, the Doctor discovers that she is now a young woman.
-Reinette and the Doctor kiss before she leaves to join her mother.
-The Doctor realises Reinette is Madame de Pompadour, the mistress of King Louis XV.
-Back on the ship, the Doctor discovers a horse that stepped through a time window; he names it Arthur.
+The Tenth Doctor, Rose, and Mickey arrive aboard a derelict spaceship in the 51st century.
+They find a time window, a portal to another place in space and time, shaped like a Baroque fireplace.
+On the other side is a girl named Reinette, who lives in 18th-century Paris.
+The Doctor steps through and finds himself in Reinette's bedroom, in time to save her from a sinister clockwork automaton.
+He takes the automaton back with him and identifies it as a repair droid from the ship.
+When the Doctor returns to Reinette's world, he finds that she has grown into a beautiful young woman.
+They flirt and kiss.
+A servant calls for Reinette using her real name and the Doctor realises she is Madame de Pompadour, the future mistress of Louis XV.